umangptl/Data-Structures-and-Algorithms/01 Web Page Categorization/README.md

+# Web Page Categorization Program
+This is a web page categorization program implemented in Java.
+The program allows you to read and analyze multiple web pages, maintaining word frequencies for each page.
+It also provides a similarity metric to determine the most closely related known page to a user-entered URL.

-Requirements
+## Requirements

-This assignment asks you to create a web page categorization program.
-The program reads 10 (or more) web pages.
-The urls for these web pages can be maintained in a control file that is read when the program starts.
-(Wikipedia is recommended source.)
-For each page, the program maintains frequencies of words.
-(You can add any other collected information as well if you like.)
-The user can enter any other URL, and the program reports which other known page is most closely related, using a similarity metric of your choosing.
-The implementation restrictions are:
+To run the program, you need the following:
+- Java
+- Jsoup library
+- Swing and JavaFX components for the GUI

+## Features
+- Reads 10 (or more) web pages from a control file and maintains word frequencies for each page.
+- Utilizes TF-IDF (Term Frequency-Inverse Document Frequency) as the similarity metric, considering word frequencies and other attributes.
+- Parses web pages using Jsoup to extract words and other components.
+- Provides a GUI interface using Swing and JavaFX components, allowing the user to enter a URL and find the most closely related known page.
-Use existing library collections for all data structures, except for a custom hash table class you implement for maintaining word frequencies.
+- Uses existing library collections for data structures, except for a custom hash table class implemented for maintaining word frequencies.
-Establish a similarity metric.
-This must be in part based on word-frequencies (TF-IDF is recommended), but may include other attributes.
-Use jsoup or any other html parser to extract words or other components.
-A GUI allows a user to indicate one entity, and displays one or more similar ones.
-The presentation details are up to you.
-Use Swing, JavaFX, or Android components for the GUI.
-For Swing, read through the relevant parts of the Swing tutorial first.

-Test your program thoroughly before submitting, and arrange a demo within 48 hours of submitting.
-(Demoing before submitting is strongly encouraged.)
+## File Structure
+- **Main.java:** The main entry point of the program.
+- **GUI.java:** Implements the graphical user interface using Swing components.
+- **FreqTable.java:** Represents the frequency table for word occurrences.
+- **TFIDF.java:** Calculates the TF-IDF values for words in web pages.
+- **Hashtables.java:** Custom hash table class for maintaining word frequencies.
+- **URLS.txt:** Control file containing the URLs of known web pages.